chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-07-01-Build-a-Website-on-Google-Cloud-Challenge-Lab.md

  - /blog/qwiklabs/Build-a-Website-on-Google-Cloud-Challenge-Lab
 image:
    path: /images/posts/qwiklabs/qwiklab-GSP319-fancy-store.jpg
-excerpt: A brief procedure for the qwiklab practice GSP319, which tests your skills to deploy containerized microservices for website frontend and backend to Kubernetes.
+excerpt: A brief procedure for the Google self-paced lab GSP319 on Qwiklabs, which tests your skills to deploy containerized microservices for website frontend and backend to Kubernetes.
 amp:
    youtube: true
 css: